grpc/grpc.io/content/docs/quickstart/php.md

 ```

 Plugin may use the new feature of the new protobuf version, thus please also
 make sure that the protobuf version installed is compatible with the grpc version
 you build this plugin.

 ### Download the example

-You'll need a local copy of the example code to work through this quickstart.
+You'll need a local copy of the example code to work through this quick start.
 Download the example code from our GitHub repository (the following command
-clones the entire repository, but you just need the examples for this quickstart
+clones the entire repository, but you just need the examples for this quick start
 and other tutorials):

 Note that currently you can only create clients in PHP for gRPC services -